tg44/OctoPrint-Prometheus-Exporter/README.md

 This plugin has no visible UI!

 Currently exported metrics:
   - python version - as info
   - octoprint version, hostname, os - as info
   - actual temperature - as gauge with tool identifier label
   - target temperature - as gauge with tool identifier label
+  - client number - as gauge; the actually connected clients to the host
+  - printer state - as info
+  - started prints - as counter
+  - failed prints - as counter
+  - done prints - as counter
+  - cancelled prints - as counter
+  - timelaps count - as counter
+  - print progress - as gauge with path label
+  - slice progress - as gauge with path label

+All of the metrics are prefixed as `octoprint_` for easier identification.

 The metrics endpoint is: http://localhost:5000/plugin/prometheus_exporter/metrics (change the host+port to your actual host+port)

 ## Setup